-Don't feel like a failure if you haven't reached that level, yet.
+Don’t feel like a failure if you haven’t reached a level in your music career where great managers are seeking you out, just yet.
 It just means that you will get a chance to develop some business skills, and be your own manager, for a while.
-Many great artists, like Roberta Flack, have managed themselves, quite successfully; thank you.
-Managing yourself means that you keep the power!
+Many great artists, like Roberta Flack, manage their own music career, quite successfully; thank you.
+Managing your own music career means that you keep the power!
 You make all the important decisions; you get to keep those big fat juicy checks, when they come in, too!

 Can Self-Management Work?

-If you're wondering whether this process works, here is the kicker; I manage myself, and have for many years.
+If you’re wondering whether this process works, here is the kicker; I manage my own music career, and have for many years.
 It took me a bit longer, but I am finally at the place where I am booking the same venues that I would have had to hire some high profile manager to do for me, all those years ago.